turbot/steampipe-mcp/README.md

       "args": [
         "-y",
         "@turbot/steampipe-mcp",
-        "postgresql://localhost:9193/steampipe"
+        "postgresql://steampipe@localhost:9193/steampipe"
       ]
     }
   }
 }
 ```

-The default Steampipe database runs on port 9193.
-Adjust the connection string if you've configured Steampipe to use a different port or database name.
+The default Steampipe database runs on port 9193 with username 'steampipe'.
+Adjust the connection string if you've configured Steampipe to use different settings.

 ## Local Development